 Customer focus represents a definite leg-up for small business over the big guys.
-Customers choose small businesses over their bigger competitors for great service, personalized interactions, and an extensive knowledge of customers’ needs.
+Customers choose small businesses over their bigger competitors for great service, personalized interactions, and extensive knowledge of customers’ needs.

 Is your business reaping the benefits of that advantage?
 Here’s how strong technology helps build great customer relationships on each of those three important fronts—and how technology can help your business deliver positive interactions at every turn.